saikiranrede/PythonExercises/README.md

 2. MyDictionary is a interactive dictionary application.

 3. testJupy has the saved notebooks from Jupyter worked on Pandas.

+4. mappings has exercises on creating webmaps using python folium.